Lost in translation: using global fact-checks to measure multilingual misinformation prevalence, spread, and evolution: Methods

 To cluster the fact-checking claims we utilize the LaBSE embeddings and retrieve other fact-checks with a cosine similarity exceeding a given threshold.
-To retrieve the approximately nearest neighbors we employed Locality Sensitive Hashing (LSH), specifically Spotify's ANNOY library \cite{spotannoy}, to reduce the number of computations.
+To retrieve the approximate nearest neighbors we employed Locality Sensitive Hashing (LSH), specifically Spotify's ANNOY library \cite{spotannoy}, to reduce the number of computations.
 We used 100 hyperplanes to retrieve the nearest neighbors.
-To gather the approximately nearest neighbors, we started by retrieving 10 nodes, and doubled the number of retrieved claims until the last element of the retrieved neighbors fell below the cosine similarity threshold.
+To gather the approximate nearest neighbors, we started by retrieving 10 nodes (i.e., embedded fact-check claims), and doubled the number of retrieved claims until the last element of the retrieved neighbors fell below the cosine similarity threshold.
 We then performed a binary search within the last batch of returned nodes to determine the last element to be included.
 The resulting data-structure can be modeled as an extremely sparse graph.
 We then extracted all connected components to yield the final set of clusters.
-Our methodology to embed fact-checks, retrieving the approximate nearest neighbors with a cosine similarity surpassing a given threshold, and subsequently extracting connected components, has proven particularly potent when grappling with the high-dimensional LaBSE embeddings and the sparse nature of the resulting graph.
-Contrasting this with other clustering methods, k-Nearest Neighbours (kNN) exhibits difficulties in high-dimensional spaces due to the ``curse of dimensionality'' \cite{pestov2012knn}.
-Density-based approaches such as HDBScan \cite{mcinnes2017} or DBSCAN \cite{ester1996} offer advantages in terms of identifying clusters of various shapes and densities and have robust noise-handling capabilities.
+Our methodology to embed fact-checks, retrieving the approximate nearest neighbors with a cosine similarity surpassing a given threshold, and subsequently extracting connected components, has proven particularly potent when grappling with the dimensionality of LaBSE embeddings and the sparse nature of the resulting graph.
+Contrasting this with other clustering methods, density-based approaches such as HDBScan \cite{mcinnes2017} or DBSCAN \cite{ester1996} offer advantages in terms of identifying clusters of various shapes and densities and have robust noise-handling capabilities.
 However, they are computationally intensive and struggle to define density in high-dimensional, sparse spaces, making them less ideal for sentence embeddings.
-Centroid-based clustering methods, like k-Means \cite{macqueen1967}, though widely adopted, can be adversely affected by noise and outliers, and assume clusters to be convex-shaped, which may not hold true in our context.
+Centroid-based clustering methods, like k-means \cite{macqueen1967}, though widely adopted, can be adversely affected by noise and outliers, and assume clusters to be convex-shaped, which may not hold true in our context.
 By comparison, our proposed strategy balances computational efficiency and robustness to noise.
 The use of a preset cosine similarity threshold facilitates control over cluster granularity, and the extraction of connected components naturally separates noise and outliers into distinct clusters.
-This combination of strategies results in an efficient, interpretable, and scalable solution to the problem of clustering multilingual sentence embeddings.
+This combination of strategies results in an efficient, interpretable, and scalable solution to the problem of clustering a large number of multilingual sentence embeddings.